Spessartine

 Metamorphic environments

 Spessartine occurs in plutonic igneous rocks and pegmatites and in skarn.
-In skarn and maganese-rich assemblages of metasomatic origin it is associated with rhodonite, tephroite, pyroxmangite and other manganese minerals.
+In skarn and manganese-rich assemblages of metasomatic origin it is associated with rhodonite, tephroite, pyroxmangite and other manganese minerals.
 In granite pegmatites the garnet is usually an almandine-spessartine solid solution (Lauf p135).

 At Broken Hill, New South Wales, Australia, spessartine is associated with galena (Lauf p136).